— Explore something new at

 |Level 2||2-3 GCSES or more at grade D or grade 3|

 |Level 1||1-2 GCSES or more at grade E or grades 3 - 1|

 This document explains the new grading in more detail.
+The Department for Education has produced this handy parent guide to GCSE grades.
 This will start with only English and maths GCSEs taken in 2017.
 The new grading structure will be applied to other GCSE subjects in 2018 and 2019.

 Not sure which course is right for you?
 Why not book onto one of our taster events and experience a typical lesson for yourself?
 Or you can arrange to come in for a tour of the College or attend an Advice Event.